 Pathways provides outpatient settings for sexual abuse victims.
 Both settings can be beneficial for clients as they deal with trauma symptoms that can interfere with work, home, and emotional relationships.
 The choice of setting is highly personal for each individual and should be considered carefully.

 We also offer "Women Only" setting for sexual abuse treatment.
 Pathways provides residence recovery programs for women and girls in need of compassionate care for the trauma they have endured.
 This is a safe, serene and female only setting in which women and girls can develop the skills necessary to overcome the trauma they have endured.

 Pathways Real Life Recovery is a Treatment Center for Sexually Abused Adults in Utah

-Pathways Real Life Recovery exists to help you overcome the trauma of sexual abuse in Utah.
+Pathways Real Life Recovery sexual addictions treatment Utah.
 To learn more about the services that we provide to adult survivors of sexual abuse, or for answers to any questions that you may have about any aspect of treatment at Pathways, please feel free to contact our treatment center at your convenience.